-CONTROL: Having the capacity or the power to designate 50% or more of the board or management of an entity.
+CONTROL: Having the capacity or the power to designate 25% or more of the board or management of an entity or general partner of a limited partnership.

 CONVERSION: The process of rehabilitating a nonresidential building to residential rental use.

 CREDIT CEILING: The dollar amount of credits available in a calendar year for allocation by the Agency.